Sports Psychology: Personality Theories Explained

 Marten's schematics view says there are three different levels that relate to each other: the physiological core, typical responses, and role-related behavior.

-- The physiological core is often referred to as the real you: what you believe in, what your interests are, and your attitude towards work and play.
+- The psychological core is often referred to as the real you: what you believe in, what your interests are, and your attitude towards work and play.

 - Typical responses are the usual ways you respond to any given situation and are also a good indicator of your psychological core.